soz-live/soz-live.github.io/_posts/2026-02-08-Project-Size.md

 ### Parametric 3D.

-Currently, the code required for the drafting and modelling of entities and associated parametric objects requires 14000 lines of code (loc).
+Currently, the code required for the drafting and modelling of entities and associated parametric objects requires 14000 loc.
+Then there is an extra 5000 loc within the additional modules / repos to achieve additioanl functionality.
 While being by far the largest portion of the project - this is the main reason why the project exists in the first place.